nhsconnect/prm-funnel/month/2019-03/sr-funnel/success-vs-failure/errors/failure-points/failure-points.md

           { name: 'PDS comparison with Requestor', value: 8 }
     ]
 ---
-The total of extract failure points differ from the total requests received by ~20 data points.
-This is due to retries that eventually succeeded.

 The data was collected from **Splunk** with the following query, and the date range was **1st-31st March 2019**:

 ```sql